Dale Thomas (footballer)

 Dale Robert Jordan “Daisy” Thomas (born 21 June 1987) is a former professional Australian rules footballer who played for the Collingwood Football Club and Carlton Football Club in the Australian Football League (AFL).
-Thomas was a priority pick in 2005 where he then played with the Collingwood Football Club from 2006 to 2013 before transferring to the Blues in 2014.
+Thomas was a priority pick in 2005, where he then played with the Collingwood Football Club from 2006 to 2013 before transferring to Carlton in 2014.

 Early life

-Dale Thomas grew up in Drouin with his mother Kaye, father Darryl and his sister Jessica.
+Dale Thomas grew up in Drouin with his mother Kaye, father Robert, and his sister Jessica.
 As a child, he idolised the Geelong Cats' Gary Ablett, who also grew up in Drouin.
-He idolised Ablett so much that he used to repeatedly watch his grandfather's tapes of Ablett and Geelong and recreate Ablett's marks and goals.
+He idolised Ablett so much that he used to repeatedly watch his grandfather's tapes of Ablett and Geelong, and recreate Ablett's marks and goals.
 His favourite highlight was Ablett's one-handed mark over Collingwood's Gary Pert in Round 7, 1994.

 Thomas played his first junior football at age eight, later moving on to play with the Hallora under-12s.
 His mother was dedicated to her children's sporting dreams; she kicked footballs with Dale and shot netballs with sister Jessica.

 According to his father, during his first stint as captain of the under-14 Drouin team, he won the toss but forgot which direction he had chosen and kicked a behind for Tooradin, the opposing team.
-Regardless, Drouin won by ten goals and Dale's behind was Tooradin's only score.
+Regardless, Drouin won by ten goals, and Dale's behind was Tooradin's only score.

-In 2003 he was selected in the Under-16 Vic Country squad playing on the wing.
+In 2003, he was selected for the Under-16 Vic Country squad, playing on the wing.
 He was later selected in the 2005 Vic Country squad playing on the half-forward flank.
 He was the vice-captain of the Gippsland Power squad in 2005, scoring goals in 14 out of 18 games for the Power.
 He was one of four school captains at Drouin Secondary College in 2005.

 In the TAC Cup 2005 Grand Final, which Gippsland Power won, he won best on ground with four goals and 20 disposals.
-He took a high flying "specky" mark in the second quarter and kicked a dribbling goal from the boundary.
+He took a high-flying specky mark in the second quarter and kicked a dribbling goal from the boundary.
 He was selected in the TAC Cup Team of the Year.

 He was also named as an All-Australian in the 2005 Under-18 Championships as a half-forward flank, in which he represented Vic Country.

 Thomas was regarded by many media commentators as one of the most likely to be picked high in the AFL draft and certainly to have attracted the eye of AFL recruiters.

 AFL career

-Dale Thomas was selected by Collingwood with their first pick in the 2005 AFL Draft (the second pick overall).
+Dale Thomas was selected by Collingwood with their first pick in the 2005 AFL draft (the second pick overall).